Podčetrtek

 Where to stay

-The destination addresses are at **Terme Olimia** — the spa resort runs four hotels (Hotel Sotelia, Hotel Breza, Hotel Aqualuna, and the Wellness Orhidelia adults-only resort) plus apartments and chalet villas, all directly connected to the thermal-pool complex (verify availability and current operation at terme-olimia.com).
-For a more atmospheric base in the village proper, the **Hotel Atrij** and the **Vila Olimje** carry the small-scale mid-range.
-The wine villages of Bizeljsko (15 km southwest) and Pišece have rural-tourism farms with vineyards and wine cellars (Repnice — the traditional cellars dug into the local sandstone — are worth a destination meal).
-Avoid Krapina (across the Croatian border) unless your trip is principally Croatian; the Slovenian side has the better slow-tourism infrastructure.
+The destination addresses are at **Terme Olimia**: the spa resort runs four hotels (Hotel Sotelia, Hotel Breza, Hotel Aqualuna, and the Wellness Orhidelia adults-only resort) plus apartments and chalet villas, all directly connected to the thermal-pool complex (verify availability and current operation at terme-olimia.com).
+In the village proper, the **Hotel Atrij** and the **Vila Olimje** carry the small-scale mid-range and make the more atmospheric base.
+The wine villages of Bizeljsko (15 km southwest) and Pišece have rural-tourism farms with vineyards and wine cellars; the Repnice, traditional cellars dug into the local sandstone, are worth a destination meal.
+Avoid Krapina (across the Croatian border) unless your trip is principally Croatian, since the Slovenian side has the better slow-tourism infrastructure.
 For Terme Olimia stays, book directly with the resort rather than through third-party platforms.

 What to eat